Sakthipavithran16/Youtube_Data/README.md

 * Use the neccesary functions to get reponse for channel, video and comment data respectively.

-* Once all the data is colleted, it should be cleaned like converting to appropiate datatype to store it in database.
+* Once all the data is collected, it should be cleaned like converting to appropiate datatype to store it in database.

 * This is known as Data Harvesting.